GreenfishK/StarVersProxy/README.md

 3. Put the acquired license into the directory src/test/resources/graphdb-docker-master/free-edition (TODO: document how to acquire the license)

 ## Configure server address
+By default, the proxy will run on on port 7480 and localhost.
+It will connect to localhost:7200, which is the default GraphDB server.
+This is currently hardcoded in the main method of the Proxy.java file.
 TODO: Add a configuration file for the database server address.
 Currently the host and port are hardcoded in Proxy.java.

 ## Start the Proxy server with docker-compose